GearZer0/HakiChecker/README.md

 # SOC_ReputationChecker
 <pre>

-This script check the reputation of IP addresses, Url, Hashes or Files from mutiple OSINT.
+This tool check the reputation of IP addresses, Url, Hashes or Files in bulk from mutiple OSINT.

 <b>Take screenshot of Url</b> (urlscan.io)
-Whenever a url requested, screenshot of the url will be automatically taken and placed in images folder.
+Whenever a url requested, screenshot of the url will be automatically taken and placed in folder.
-Default delay is set at 30s, -d will overwrite the default delay.

 <b>Mutiple file scan</b> (Virustotal) - Maximum 32MB
 Upload mutiple file to Virustotal.
 Put each directory of the file into .txt